These pads and guards are for moderate to somewhat heavier incontinence. Many ca...

 Incontinence should always be evaluated by your doctor because it isn't a condition, but rather a symptom of a condition.
 Also, keep in mind that incontinence is not an unavoidable part of aging, so get expert advice to help you manage it.
 The Mayo Clinic's website is a good place to better understand the types of incontinence women face .

-To regain a sense of confidence while dealing with female incontinence, choose from a wide array of effective products at Parentgiving, including ladies' diapers, pads, liners and more.
-The following are a few of our most popular categories for women's incontinence products.
+To regain a sense of confidence while dealing with female incontinence, choose from a wide array of effective women's urinary incontinence products at Parentgiving, including ladies' diapers, pads, liners and more.
+The following are a few of our most popular categories for female urinary incontinence products.

 Incontinence Pads for Women